 The rules require all drivers of placarded vehicles to learn how to safely load and transport hazardous products.
 They must have a commercial driver license with the hazardous materials endorsement.
 To get the required endorsement, you must pass a written test on material found in Section 9 of this manual.
-A tank endorsement is required for any commercial vehicle that is designed to transport any liquid or gaseous materials in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.
+A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
+A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.

 Drivers who need the hazardous materials endorsement must learn the placard rules.
 If you do not know if your vehicle needs placards, ask your employer.
 Never drive a vehicle needing placards unless you have the hazardous materials endorsement.
 To do so is a crime.
-When stopped, you will be cited and you will not be allowed to drive your truck.
+When stopped, you will be cited and you will not be allowed to drive your truck..
 It will cost you time and money.
 A failure to placard when needed may risk your life and others if you have an accident.
 Emergency help will not know of your hazardous cargo.